 - High counts: 100+ south of Gering, Scotts Bluff Co 22 Mar 2002, 100 there 10-12 Apr 1997, and 65 at Crescent Lake NWR, Garden Co on 16 Mar 1994.

 Summer: Regular breeding occurs in open pine woodlands associated with areas of high relief in the Panhandle.
 Eastern limits on the Pine Ridge are in Sheridan Co, where there are reports 4 Jun 1986 and 20 Mar-12 Jun 1992.
 In the Wildcat Hills there are reports east to extreme southeast Banner Co on 17 Jun 2000 and 13 Jun 2009, and on the Bighorn Escarpment in southwest Morrill Co 18 Jun 2010.
-Mollhoff (2016) showed an increase in reports in Banner and Kimball Cos, including confirmed breeding in western Kimball Co.
+Mollhoff (2016) showed an increase of reports in the second BBA in Banner and Kimball Cos, including confirmed breeding in western Kimball Co.
 There were reports from Kimball Co 7 and 15 Aug 1996 and 17 Aug (year not given) that suggest breeding occurred in the 1990s.

 There are occasional breeding season reports of birds out of the expected breeding range.
 A remarkable extralimital report was of a pair feeding young 17 May 1992 at a picnic shelter at Red Willow Reservoir, Frontier Co (Ruth Green; Mollhoff 2001).
 The only other breeding season reports away from the breeding range are 28 Jun 1969 McPherson Co, 4 Jul 1988 Keith Co, and 10 Jul 2015 at Walgren Lake, Sheridan Co 10 Jul 2015.